ricsanfre/pi-cluster/docs/_docs/monitoring.md

 {{site.data.alerts.end}}

-kube-prometheus-stack is able to create the kubernetes resources and Grafana dashboards to be able to scrape the metrics from all K8S components in a standard distribution of Kubernetes, but these objects are not valid for a K3S cluster.
+kube-prometheus-stack creates the kubernetes resources needed to scrape the metrics from all K8S components in a standard distribution of Kubernetes, but these objects are not valid for a K3S cluster.

 K3S distribution has a special behavior related to metrics exposure.
-K3s deploys in each cluster node only one process ( `k3s-server` running on master nodes or `k3s-agent` running on worker nodes).
-All k8s components running in the node share the same memory.

-K3s is emitting metrics from all k8s components deployed in the node no matter which '/metrics' endpoint is scrapped (api-server, kubelet (TCP 10250), kube-proxy (TCP 10249), kube-scheduler (TCP 10251), kube-controller-manager (TCP 10257)).
+K3s deploys  one process in each cluster node: `k3s-server` running on master nodes or `k3s-agent` running on worker nodes.
+All kubernetes components running in the node share the same memory, and so K3s is emitting the same metrics in all `/metrics` endpoints available in a node: api-server, kubelet (TCP 10250), kube-proxy (TCP 10249), kube-scheduler (TCP 10251) and kube-controller-manager (TCP 10257).
+When polling one of the kubernetes components metrics endpoints, the metrics belonging to other kubernetes components are not filtered out.

-`node1`, k3s master, running all k8s componets, is emitting the same metrics in all the ports. `node2-node4`, k3s workers, only running kubelet and kube-proxy components, emit the same metrics in both TCP 10250 and 10249 ports.
+`node1`, k3s master, running all kubernetes components, is emitting the same metrics in all the ports. `node2-node4`, k3s workers, only running kubelet and kube-proxy components, emit the same metrics in both TCP 10250 and 10249 ports.

 Enabling the scraping of all different metrics TCP ports (10249,10250,10251, 10257 and apiserver) causes the ingestion of duplicated metrics.
 Duplicated metrics in Prometheus need to be avoided so memory and CPU consumption can be reduced.